 Making the Unseen Visible

-Revolutionising Public Health – Resilience to Biological and Pandemic Threats
+16 January, 2023 in News /by adminRevolutionising Public Health – Resilience to Biological and Pandemic Threats

 Pickwick Group partners with SafetySpect

-Recently, Greg Luck CEO of Pickwick Group, welcomed CEO and CTO of SafetySpect, Ken Barton and Dr Fartash Vasefi, to Australia.
+Recently, Pickwick Group, welcomed CEO and CTO of SafetySpect, Ken Barton and Dr Fartash Vasefi, to Australia.
 The visit marks the beginning of an exciting partnership between our two companies, whose shared mission to protect people and critical infrastructure is driving much needed innovation across major industry sectors.
 Addressing clients at venues including the Australian War Memorial in Canberra, ANZAC memorial in Sydney, and Deakin University in Melbourne, Mr Barton and Dr Vasefi presented their revolutionary technology.

 Through their demonstrations, SafetySpect addressed important questions brought to the fore in the wake of the COVID-19 pandemic.
 While organisations have ramped up their cleaning and sanitisation efforts, how do we know if something is actually clean?
 Is a visual assessment good enough?
 How can we measure cleanliness?
 Are there economically viable solutions for businesses and organisations to ensure sanitation and keep people safe?